subhadotcom/subhadotcom/README.md

 - 👨‍💻 All of my projects are available at [subhadipghosh.co.in](https://subhadipghosh.co.in)

-- 💬 Ask me about **Python, SQL, HTML, CSS, Django, Data Analysis**
+- 💬 Ask me about **Python, SQL, Django, Data Analysis**

 - 📫 How to reach me  [connect.subhadipghosh.co.in](https://connect.subhadipghosh.co.in)

 <h3 align="left">Connect with me:</h3>
 <p align="left">